shah-vraj/SpendWise/README.md

 # SpendWise
-SpendWise tracks all your expenses and provides graphical data for all expense categories.
+SpendWise tracks all your expenses and provides overall expense data for all categories.